 Before you Begin

 Before you begin converting your data, your Amicus Cloud firm must be created and all your users must be set up, including all their Exchange account information.
 You should not enter any other data into Amicus Cloud as the conversion will overwrite any data that exists with the data from Small Firm.

-As with any conversion of data it is vital that your Small Firm data be in good condition before you begin.
+As with any conversion of data, it is vital that your Small Firm data be in good condition before you begin.
 Any incorrect or incomplete information in your Small Firm data will, of course, be carried forward into Amicus Cloud, making your experience less efficient.
 Once a conversion has been done, it cannot be done a second time.
-So after the conversion the only way to make corrections or add data is manually.
-Which again means it is important to start with clean data, and to follow these instructions carefully.
+So, after the conversion, the only way to make corrections or add data is manual.
+This again means it is important to start with clean data and to follow these instructions carefully.

 On the day the conversion is going to be run, all users must log into their office, then log out again.
 Failure to do this may cause Tasks and Appointments to appear with incorrect dates after the conversion.